Mucuna Pruriens: Nootropic Benefits, Dosage, & Side Effects

 What is the Typical Dosage Range for Mucuna Pruriens?

-The typical dosage range for Mucuna pruriens nootropic is 200-500 mg per day, standardized to contain 15-20% L-DOPA.
+The typical dosage range for Mucuna pruriens nootropic is 200-500 mg per day, standardized to contain 15-20% L-DOPA, with cognitive enhancement requiring 300-500 mg daily and mood support needing similar amounts taken in the morning or early afternoon.

 However, some studies have used higher doses, up to 5 g per day, for the treatment of Parkinson’s disease symptoms.